 There’s no concrete evidence on if and how turtles get high in the wild.
 It’s also unsure if they do it on purpose.
 However, since they have C1 and C2 receptors, THC can make your turtle high.
 So, anything that contains cannabinoids, from marijuana and black truffles to cacao and black pepper, has the potential of making your turtle high.

 As for CBD, scientists aren’t 100% sure how it interacts with the Endocannabinoid system.
-However, it’s certain that CBD doesn’t bind to C1 and C2 receptors the way THC does.
+As a matter of fact, it’s certain that CBD doesn’t bind to C1 and C2 receptors the way THC does.
+So, turtles do not get high on cannabis.

 How Do Hallucinogens Affect Turtles?

-Since turtles aren’t too expressive, it’s hard to ascertain the effects of THC.
-They won’t walk backward or have visibly red eyes.
+Since turtles aren’t too expressive, it’s hard to ascertain the effects of THC on them.
+Contrary to popular belief, turtles don’t walk backward or have visibly red eyes when they are high.
 But if you are really aware of your turtle’s personality, you might see subtle differences in their behavior.
 Your best bet would be lethargy and drowsiness.

 That being said, I can’t possibly think of any situation where your pet turtle gets high unless a stack of marijuana ‘accidentally’ falls into their tank.

-In many forums, I have seen queries and experiences about deliberately getting your turtle high by exposing them to the smoke, with some even going as far as suggesting to inject THC into their bodies.
+In many forums, I have seen queries and experiences about deliberately getting your turtle high by exposing them to the smoke, with some even going as far as suggesting injecting THC into their bodies.

 By no means, that’s the right thing to do.
 As a responsible turtle owner, you should make sure that there’s not even one instance ever where your turtle gets high forcefully or by accident.